 Fresh yeast, sometimes called “Cake” or “Compressed,” is unavailable everywhere, partly because it is highly perishable.
 It must always be refrigerated, and its life span is very short.

 Fresh yeast combined with good pizza flour or bread flour is the secret weapon of traditional pizzerias.
-The reason why their pizza tastes so good!
+That is the reason why their pizza tastes so good!

-Fresh yeast is primarily used in commercial applications where they make pizza daily and don’t have to worry about spoilage.
+Fresh yeast is primarily used in commercial applications where they make pizza daily without worrying about spoilage.

 Yeast is a single-celled fungus that exists in many forms.
-It converts sugar and starch into carbon dioxide bubbles and alcohol, which makes it useful in the production of baked goods.
+It converts sugar and starch into carbon dioxide bubbles and alcohol, making it useful in producing baked goods.

 In context of pizza, it produces carbon dioxide when mixed with warm water, flour, salt, and sugar, which causes the dough to expand, resulting in a soft and spongy product.

 Now that we’ve discovered the different types of yeast let’s dive into how to use yeast correctly in pizza dough.
 Using yeast might seem daunting, but with a few easy steps, you’ll be on your way to creating scrumptious pizza in no time.

 - Proofing the Yeast: If you’re using fresh yeast or active dry yeast, proofing your yeast first is essential.
 This means dissolving it in a warm liquid (usually water between 105-115°F) with some sugar.
 The yeast will feed on the sugar; within about 5-10 minutes, it should become frothy and bubbly.
 This signifies that your yeast is active and ready to work its magic.
 If it doesn’t foam, the yeast might be old or dead, and it’s best to start with a new batch.